Skip to main content

 Communicate your unavailability before starting: tell colleagues and family you will be available after 9 hours and 25 minutes.
 Put your phone on airplane mode, close email and messaging apps, and use a physical do-not-disturb sign if working in a shared space.
 Setting a visible timer gives others a concrete endpoint to wait for.

-Can I run a 9 hours and 25 minutes timer overnight for slow cooking?
+How do I plan a 9 hours and 25 minutes garden overhaul project?

 Related Tools